SuryaGrandhi/Doc_Test/ROCm_Libraries/ROCm_Libraries.rst

 Tensile.lib
 ########################

-After running the benchmark and generating library config files, you're ready to add Tensile.lib to your project.
-Tensile provides a TensileCreateLibrary function, which can be called:
+After running the `benchmark`_ and generating `library config files`_, you're ready to add Tensile.lib to your project.
+Tensile provides a ``TensileCreateLibrary`` function, which can be called:

 ::